-Anaerobic training is beneficial for both healthy individuals and those suffering from a number of health conditions.
-HIIT workouts improve functional characteristics, increase ability and improve the quality of life
+HIIT -anaerobic training is beneficial for both healthy individuals and those suffering from several health conditions.
+HIIT workouts improve functional characteristics, increase ability, and improve the quality of life.

 This includes several tests:

-The training lasts about 35 to 45 minutes including stretching.
-Firstly, a 15 minute warm-up, followed by 10 to 20 minutes of the main intensive exercises and the remaining 10 minutes are left to slowly lower the heart rate and stretch the muscles.
+Firstly, a 15-minute warm-up followed by 10 to 20 minutes of the main intensive exercises and the remaining 10 minutes is left to slowly lower the heart rate and stretch the muscles.

 Sex HIIT workout includes the following exercises:

-3. Different planks (side planks, plank jacks, side plank crunches…)
+• Different planks (side planks, plank jacks, side plank crunches…) • Skips exercise

 It is possible to include exercises using one’s own weight or fitness tools (half-balance balls, Pilates balls, ropes, medicine balls, etc.)

-The entire training, including all 4 segments of different types of exercise lasts from 35 to 45 minutes and should be done 3 times a week.
-Along with this training, it is recommended to take moderate walks with 60 to 70% maximum heart rate lasting up to 45 minutes.
 The shortest SEGO/VA Sex HIIT period should last three, and optimally six months.
-Following the Sex HIIT, the same tests that had been done prior to SEGOVA program are performed in order to determine the objective benefits of the Sego treatment.
+Following the Sex HIIT, the same tests that had been done prior to SEGOVA program are performed in order to determine the objective benefits of the SEGOVA program.